Goals, objectives and reflective habits

 Reflecting for self-awareness (within Reflection Toolkit)

-Structured reviews often involve setting criteria that you will use to assess how ‘successful’ you have been, to identify areas requiring more work and to spot strategies that are working well for you.
+Structured reviews often involve setting criteria to assess how ‘successful’ you have been, to identify areas requiring more work and to spot strategies that are working well for you.
 Criteria could be based around quantity (e.g. how often or how much time you managed to spend with your friends/family), quality (e.g. how good your time with friends/family was), and/or progress (e.g. how rejuvenated you feel in comparison to last time).
 Some people like to score themselves against each of the criteria, others use descriptions and text.
 The criteria are used to:

 • look ahead and specify what you hope to achieve between now and your next review